docsforadobe/after-effects-scripting-guide/docs/shape.rst

 **Description**

-An array containing each feather point’s direction, either 0 (outer feather point) or 1 (inner feather point).
+An array containing each feather point's direction, either 0 (outer feather point) or 1 (inner feather point).

 .. note::
    You cannot change the direction of a feather point after it has been created.